 By a figure common to Hebrew, Arabic, Syriac, and not unknown to Latin writers, one’s lot or experience, whether joyous or adverse, divine appointments, whether favorable or unfavorable, are likened to a cup which God presents one to drink. [from Thayer’s Greek-English Lexicon of the New Testament, 1889, pg.
 533]

 Example of a joyous destiny: King David declared,”My cup [of blessing] runs over.”
 (Psalm 23:5) An adverse destiny: “Great Babylon was remembered before God, to give her the cup of the wine of the fierceness of His wrath.”
 (Revelation 16:19)

 God’s cup of “wrath” contains His indignation against evil; it is pure and fully justified.
-However, the “wrath” in the Harlot’s wine is only madness and deranged violence.
+The “wrath” in the Harlot’s wine, however, reeks of madness and deranged violence.
 The apostle observed that she was “drunk with the blood of the saints and… the martyrs of Jesus.”
 (17:6) Her cup is full of “abominations and the filthiness of her fornication”.
 (17:4)

 In place of honoring and loving God, the Harlot (and her allies) have committed “fornication”.
 She has dishonored God.
 In her economic-political-military activities, she has blindly pursued the acquisition of wealth; and this has resulted in considerable oppression, economically and militarily, over the poorer nations of the world.

 If the Harlot were the true Bride, she would be helping to lift the poorer nations of the world to prosperity.
 Instead, having departed from Her Husband, she has become a Harlot, who is oppressing the world – stealing their wealth, waging war against nations to maintain her empire.